JacobHocker/my-js-phase-1-project/NOTES.md

 - Styling
 - a JSON server to persist the saved good advice
 - Users can click a link to show all the saved advice.

+## Meeting with Chett
+- Need to know what is looking for in blog.
+Video.
+- Need to know if user reloads the page will the save advice be there or not?